infomark-org/infomark/README.md

 # Testing

 We ship unit tests and a database mock which is generated in Python.
 Read the docs [docs](./docs/) for more details of how to use a database mock.
-Running the tests is mandatory to ensure stability and we suggest to at least these tests once locally.
+Running the tests is mandatory to ensure stability and correctness and we suggest to at least these tests once locally.

 # Running